unicode-org/message-format-wg/spec/syntax.md

 The specification defines the following grammar productions.
 A message satisfying all rules of the grammar is considered _well-formed_.
-Furthermore, a well-formed message can is considered _valid_ if it meets additional semantic requirements about its structure, defined below.
+Furthermore, a well-formed message is considered _valid_ if it meets additional semantic requirements about its structure, defined below.

 ### Message

-A single message is either a single pattern, or has a `match` statement followed by one or more variants which represent the translatable body of the message.
+A single message is either a single _pattern_, or has a `match` statement followed by one or more variants which represent the translatable body of the message.

 ```ebnf